 The methodology adopted is structured into three macro-phases:

-The Risk Management Committee defines the risk analysis methods and establishes the metrics to measure the risk events, in particular:
+The Strategic Risks Committee defines the risk analysis methods and establishes the metrics to measure the risk events, in particular:

-- the economic, financial and “intangible” reference parameters to measure the risks and their impacts (PBIT, Cash Flow and financial/tax charges, reputation etc.);
+- the economic and financial reference parameters to measure the risks and their impacts (PBIT, Cash Flow);

 - the probability scales;

-The priority risk areas are analysed and discussed with the Senior Management in order to identify specific risk scenarios/events for which the region/country and business function Managers are required to assess the exposures.
-Statistical inference techniques are applied to some risk events which are especially significant for Pirelli to build possible development scenarios as an alternative to the scenarios considered when the industrial plan was defined in order to evaluate the “strength” of its assumptions and the possible impacts on the expected results.
+The identification of the priority risk areas and the respective assessment in terms of the potential impact and the probability of occurrence are guided by the Region based on the objectives and the business plan's strategic guidelines (key value driver).
+The central functions coordinate the analysis of the risks which are monitored centrally, for example: raw materials and exchange rates; statistical inference techniques are applied to some risk events which are especially significant for Pirelli to build possible development scenarios as an alternative to the scenarios considered when the industrial plan was defined in order to evaluate the "strength" of its assumptions and the possible impacts on the expected results.

 The use of quantitative metrics to measure the impact permits an aggregation of the risks and a representation of the Group's overall exposure to risk (so-called Profit@Risk).

-The Risk Management Committee assures that the following aspects are defined in relation to the so-called Profit@risk:
+The Strategic Risks Committee assures that the following aspects are defined in relation to the so-called Profit@risk:

 - the target levels of exposure to priority risks;